sschr15/rgml-quilt/README.md

 ## What is this?

-RGML Quilt, Risugami Quilt, Risugami's ModLoader Loader, or some other name, is a mod that wraps mods designed for Risugami's ModLoader.
+RGML Quilt, ModLoader Loader, or some other name, is a mod that wraps mods designed for Risugami's ModLoader.
 It uses Quilt's Loader Plugins feature to perform this in a way that works with mods that may want to depend on ModLoader.

 ## Usage